Sonya Kavanagh confirmed as new Kildare County Council chief

 Sonya Kavanagh

-Kildare County Council has today confirmed the appointment of Sonya Kavanagh as chief executive, as already reported in the Leinster Leader.
+Kildare County Council has today confirmed the appointment of Sonya Kavanagh as chief executive, as already reported on Kildare Now.

 Following a competitive interview process Ms Kavanagh was recommended as the preferred candidate by the Public Appointments Service and this recommendation was unanimously accepted by the elected members of Kildare County Council at a special meeting yesterday July 25.